Scylla IV: Intrinsic Stellar Properties and Line-of-Sight Dust Extinction Measurements Towards 1.5 Million Stars in the SMC and LMC: Analysis

 In Figures \ref{fig:quality_cuts_cmd_smc} and \ref{fig:quality_cuts_cmd_lmc}, we show color-magnitude diagrams (CMD) in the UV (left), optical (middle), and IR (right) of sources in the SMC and LMC, respectively, that pass (top row) and fail (lower rows) each of the HRC cuts.
 Due to the magnitude overlap between these populations, we plot each population separately.
 In the upper row, we show the density distribution of sources that pass the HRC cuts compared to all the sources that failed (grey).
 Inversely, in the lower rows, we show the density distribution of sources that failed each specific HRC cut (F336W bias, F336W SNR, $A_V$ SNR), compared with sources that passed.
 We apply each cut independently to the original catalog, meaning the combined fractions of excluded sources should not add up to 100\%.

 The F336W bias and F336W SNR cuts both remove a similar fraction of sources (52.6\% and 52.8\%, respectively) that are generally dimmer and span a broader range of colors.
-These cuts exclude poorly modeled young stellar objects to the left of the lower main sequence \citep{Gouliermis2012}, and dim red background galaxies.
+These cuts remove poorly modeled young stellar objects to the left of the lower main sequence \citep{Gouliermis2012}, and dim red background galaxies.
 In general, these two cuts remove sources below the average $50\%$ completeness limit of $m_{\rm F275W}=26.2$, $m_{\rm F336W}=26.9$, $m_{\rm F475W}=27.8$, $m_{\rm F814W}=25.5$, $m_{\rm F110W}=24.7$, and $m_{\rm F160W}=24.0$ (dotted lines).
 Conversely, the $A_V$ SNR cut only removes 1.8\% of sources, however, these sources are generally much brighter and are likely either foreground stars blueward of the optical main sequence (as shown in Figure \ref{fig:eg_cmd}) or sources associated with bright diffraction spikes.

-\subsection{Validation}
+\section{Validation}

-To test the accuracy of the BEAST fitting method, especially as a function of filter coverage, we use simple simulations.
+Although a significant fraction of fields in this study were observed with 6-7 filters from the NUV-NIR, there are still many fields with only 3-4 filters of coverage in the UV and optical.
+To test the accuracy of the BEAST fitting method as a function of filter coverage, we construct simple simulations.
 First, we generate a grid of BEAST models using the same parameters as the BEAST model grid for the LMC (Table \ref{tab:beast}), with coarser resolution in all primary variables [$log(A)=1.0$ dex, $log(Z)=0.6\ Z_{\odot}$, $A_V=0.2$ mag, $R_V=1.0$, $f_\mathcal{A}=0.25$, $d=10$ kpc] and sample $10^4$ stars from this grid.
-Next, using the ASTs from field 15891{\textunderscore}LMC-5421ne-12728 (LMC$\_ 22$), we generate an observation model to estimate photometric biases and uncertainties, and fit the simulated stars using the full-resolution BEAST model grid for the LMC.
-We repeat this procedure for two cases of Scylla filter coverage: a 7-filter case (F225W, F275W, F336W, F475W, F814W, F110W, F160W), and a 3-filter case (F336W, F475W and F814W).
-After fitting, we apply the same high-reliability catalog cuts as described in Section \ref{sec:quality} to the simulated catalogs.
+Next, using the ASTs from field 14675{\textunderscore}LMC-15562nw-33974 (M$\_ 7$), which was observed in all seven filters, we generate an observation model to estimate photometric biases and uncertainties, and fit the simulated stars using the full-resolution BEAST model grid for the LMC.
+We repeat this procedure for nearly all combinations of Scylla filter coverage, summarized in Table \ref{tab:filter_combos}.
+After fitting, we apply the same high-reliability catalog cuts as described in Section \ref{sec:quality} to the simulated catalogs, leaving us with several thousand high-reliability sources for analysis in each case.

+Although the parameter range of the simulated stars is limited, these simulations give us an idea of what BEAST parameters we can reliably recover within the range of available Scylla and METAL filters.
+In Table \ref{tab:val}, we quantify the accuracy of each BEAST parameter for each filter combination by calculating the root mean square (RMS) error for all high-reliability source.
+We compute the RMS error for each BEAST parameter ($x$) as follows: